 Aldwickbury Crescent, Harpenden, Herts, AL5 5SD

 We all know that eating a good meal is extremely important to the well-being of all children, both mentally and physically.
 Therefore, we aim to offer the right balance when it comes to your children’s meals at lunchtime.
-School dinners cost £2.40 per day or £12.00 per week (Spring 2018) but will be increasing to £2.45 a day from after Easter 2018.
+School dinners cost £2.45 per day or £12.25 per week (Summer 2018).

 From September 2014 all children from Reception to Year 2 receive a UniFSM (Universal Free School Meal).
 Please ask in the school office for details.